People are announcing their intention to run for state, district and county offices in 2019. March 1 is the qualifying deadline.

 Jackson attorney Vickie Slater is rumored to be candidate for the office.
 She has spoken to Democratic officials about a possible run.
 In 2015, Slater was viewed as the leading Democratic candidate for governor, but was upset in the primary by truck driver Robert Gray.

-Former Hattiesburg mayor Johnny DuPree has been cited by Democratic officials as a possible candidate for the post.
+Former Hattiesburg mayor Johnny DuPree will run for the post, according to state Democratic Party officials.
 In 2011 he was the first African American to win a primary election to be a major party’s nominee for governor in the modern era.

 Republican Shad White, who was appointed to the post by Gov. Phil Bryant this summer when incumbent Stacey Pickering stepped down to head the state Veterans Affairs Board.
 White has said he will run for a four year term.

 Republican David McRae ran and lost to incumbent Lynn Fitch in 2015.
 The Madison County resident has said he plans to run again in 2019.